How to make your album cover go viral!

 Cover art content

-I always say make sure that the cover art is very artistic,
+I always say to make sure that the cover art is very artistic,

-That said, there are times where you do not want to be too explicit, especially for sex and violence.
+That said, there are times when you do not want to be too explicit, especially for sex and violence.

 Avoid adding these to your cover art if you can: